 Several studies indicate that babies born through an IVF process are usually more likely to have chromosomal abnormalities than those conceived naturally.
 Usually, the highest incidence of chromosomal abnormalities in these babies does not derive from the IVF technique itself, but from the factors that cause sterility.

 On the other hand, there is not enough evidence to confirm an increased risk of congenital malformations in babies born by IVF processes.
 In addition, these babies are not different from naturally conceived babies in terms of psychological, cognitive and motor development.

 Other complications associated with IVF

 In addition to OHSS, medication administered to promote ovarian maturation and control ovulation can lead to other side effects, such as:

 - Mild pain and bruising at the injection site of the drugs

 - Increased vaginal discharge

 - Allergic reaction

-Finally, to comment that assisted reproduction techniques imply a physical, financial and emotional commitment on the part of the couple.
+Finally, it is important to comment that assisted reproduction techniques imply a physical, financial and emotional commitment on the part of the couple.
 This can lead to psychological and emotional stress, especially if IVF is unsuccessful.
-Patients may feel frustration at not getting their reproductive desire.
+Patients may feel frustration at not getting their reproductive desire fulfilled.

 FAQs from users